oVirt/ovirt-site/source/feature/optaplanner.html.md

 The ideal situation would be if it was possible to get the described data in an atomic snapshot way.
 Which means that all the data will be valid at one single exactly defined moment in time.

-The Optaplanner service will use Java SDK to get the data.
+The Optaplanner service will use Java SDK to get the data and the idea is to get the data once and then (cache and) reuse them during the whole optimization run.

-### Representing the solution in Optplanner
+### Representing the solution in Optaplanner

 Optaplanner requires at least two java classes to be implemented: